GitSquared/homepage/content/posts/mr-worldwide.md

 To display the results on a world map, I made an `svg` element representing a world map with countries outlined and `class` attributes on each country with the name of the most used writing system there.

-The JS script can then apply the right colors simply by appending a style element with calculated opacities:
+The JS script can then apply the right colors simply by appending a style element with calculated `opacity` values:

 {{< highlight js "linenos=table">}}
 let style = document.createElement("style");